Kihumba/private-/Phase-C/Laravel-Learning-Outcomes/Curriculum/14 - Errors & Logging/README.md

-# Outcome - Errors and Logging
+# Outcome 14- Errors and Logging

 Skill Description
 ----------
-Laravel provides support for a variety of powerful log handlers, allowing developers to monitor and handle errors.
+The Fellow will be able to make use of Laravel's powerful log handlers, allowing them to monitor and handle errors.

 Outputs
 ----------